microprediction/densitypdf/README.md

 The `builtin` options are replacements for scipy.stats distributions that are more suitable for single use, when you don't want to incur instantiation overhead in scipy.

+## Specifying densities or mixtures of the same

+See [examples](https://github.com/microprediction/density/tree/main/examples) of specifying densities.

+See the [Scipy manifest](https://github.com/microprediction/density/blob/main/density/schemachecker/scipydensitymanifest.py) for a list of densities.

+Note the mixture pattern above, to.